DREAM Provider Care Services

 DREAM Provider Care Services - Williamston, NC

-Dream Provider Care Services is a dual diagnosis treatment facility located at 1130 Godwin Drive in the 27892 zip code in Williamston, NC.
+Dream Provider Care Services is a dual diagnosis treatment center located at 1130 Godwin Drive in the 27892 zip code in Williamston, NC.
 It is operated by a private for-profit organization.
-Dream Provider Care Services provides buprenorphine for pain management, prescribes suboxone and buprenorphine maintenance.
-Some of the treatment approaches used by Dream Provider Care Services include 12 step rehabilitation, brief intervention services and trauma counseling.
-Dream Provider Care Services provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and regular outpatient treatment.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential substance use treatment.
-Other addiction treatment offered includes general addiction disorder treatment.
+Dream Provider Care Services provides administers naltrexone, buprenorphine maintenance and prescribes suboxone.
+Some of the treatment approaches used by Dream Provider Care Services include anger management, 12 step rehabilitation and counseling for substance abuse.
+Dream Provider Care Services provides outpatient services, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+It also provides residential substance use treatment and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 1130 Godwin Drive, Williamston, NC 27892